-- a) Goods purchased or rented from an out-of-California business that is registered to do business in CA qualify, as long as those goods are rented or purchased in California. - b) Internet purchases from online vendors (who qualify as in-state vendors) such as Best Buy or Staples which have physical stores in California, qualify as long as the goods are purchased in California (shipping label verification required). - c) Goods purchased online that are shipped from a CA fulfillment center (e.g., Amazon) do not qualify, as the fulfillment center is considered a "pass-through business."
+- Goods purchased or rented from an out-of-California business that is registered to do business in CA qualify, as long as those goods are rented or purchased in California. - Internet purchases from online vendors (who qualify as in-state vendors) such as Best Buy or Staples which have physical stores in California, qualify as long as the goods are purchased in California (shipping label verification required). - Goods purchased online that are shipped from a CA fulfillment center (e.g., Amazon) do not qualify, as the fulfillment center is considered a "pass-through business."

-Visit the California Secretary of State website to verify if a company is registered to do business in California: https://businesssearch.sos.ca.gov/
+Visit the California Secretary of State website to verify if a company is registered to do business in California.

-8. Insurance Claims Refunds
+H. Insurance Claims Refunds